Skip to content

 The best games like Blooket in 2026 fix that gap, not just the paint.
 LearnClash is the #1 pick because every duel feeds ELO ranking and spaced repetition: a missed answer comes back in 7 days, not nowhere.
 We ranked 11 alternatives by what happens to the score when the answer matters more than the chest.
 Duel me on classroom trivia and watch what happens after each answer instead.

-Quick verdict.
+Quick verdict, May 2026.
 Pick LearnClash for knowledge that sticks past the chest.
-Pick Wayground (formerly Quizizz) for self-paced homework.
+Pick Wayground for self-paced homework.
 Pick Gimkit for strategy economy.
-Pick Kahoot for the live show with proven research.
-Each of the next 7 picks owns one classroom job Blooket leaves on the table.
+Pick Kahoot for the live show.
+Blooket itself shipped Adventure Quest, Quiz Kingdom, Save States, Plus Flex, and Khanmigo AI across Q1-Q2 2026.
+None of the 11 alternatives added spaced repetition.

 Quick Comparison: Games Like Blooket Ranked by What Happens After the Answer